Sample-Specific Debiasing for Better Image-Text Models: Discussion

 \section{Discussion}

-We introduced a novel, sample-specific approach to correcting the effects of false negative samples on the contrastive loss function.
+We introduced a novel sample-specific approach that corrects the effect of false negative samples on the contrastive objective.
 Consistent with prior work~\citep{chuangDebiasedContrastiveLearning2020}, this approach offers empirical advantages when the learned representation is used in downstream tasks.
-We also show that sample-specific approach to correcting for false negatives improves the performance over the original variant of debiased contrastive learning that applied the same correction for all data points.
+In addition, the sample-specific approach to correcting false negatives improves the performance over the original variant of debiased contrastive learning that applied the same correction for all data points.

-Our experiments also demonstrate that reducing false negatives for tasks with varying levels of granularity is nuanced.
-In particular, the methods that attempt to remove or reweight likely false negative examples might improve image classification performance but offer minimal or no improvement for visual grounding and cross-modality retrieval.
-We hypothesize that this is due to fine-grain classes that must be also handled for the latter two tasks and are harder to identify when selecting false negative samples.
-Similarly, the performance of representations learned via debiased constrastive learning with a fixed correction factor was sensitive to the value of the assumed class probability and varied substantially across the range of possible values.
-Moreover, the optimal choice of the correction factor varied across downstream tasks, making it challenging to train universally useful representations.
-In contrast, the proposed fine-grain approach produces representations that achieve superior performance across all tasks by automatically estimating the sample-specific class probability.
+Our experiments also demonstrate that reducing false negatives for tasks with varying levels of granularity are nuanced.
+In particular, the methods that attempt to remove, resample, or reweight likely false negative examples can improve image classification performance but offer minimal or no improvement for visual grounding and cross-modality retrieval tasks.
+We hypothesize that this is because the fine-grain classes that must be also handled for the latter two tasks make identifying false negative samples more error-prone.
+Similarly, the performance of representations learned via debiased contrastive learning with a fixed correction factor is sensitive to the value of the assumed class probability and varies substantially across the range of possible values.
+Moreover, the optimal choice of the correction factor varies across downstream tasks, making it challenging to train universally useful representations.
+To the best of our knowledge, our work is the first to identify the differences in performance of vision-language tasks due to choices in correcting for the effect of false negatives during representation learning.
+The proposed sample-specific approach applies adaptive correction and produces representations that achieve superior performance.